-It doesn't mention being able to walk to work (commute rather implies a longer distance of leaving the town for work) or to the reach the town centre other than by car - which if a genuine aim should be clarifies in the vision.
+It doesn't mention being able to walk to work (commute rather implies a longer distance of leaving the town for work) or to the reach the town centre other than by car - which if a genuine aim should be clarified in the vision.

-Realistically, what is being proposed is a community 11/2 to 2 times the scale of Poundbury at a similar distance (as the crow flies) from the town centre and jobs, and which will arguably be less well connected due to the barrier created by the flood plain.
+Realistically, what is being proposed is a community 1/2 to 2 times the scale of Poundbury at a similar distance (as the crow flies) from the town centre and jobs, and which will arguably be less well connected due to the barrier created by the flood plain.

 Poundbury has both businesses, shops, and housing within its mix (as well as being in close proximity to the cluster of industrial estates either side of Poundbury Road to the north-east).
-In 201820 it was assessed as having more than 99,000m2 of commercial floorspace, accommodating close to 200 businesses and an estimated 1,900 full time equivalent jobs (FTEs), and a further 5,000m2 of commercial development planned in the last phase, which should create a further 95 FTE posts.
-This suggests a job:person ratio of about 0.4, significantly higher (by more than 21/2 times) than that proposed for the North Dorchester extension.
+In 2018 it was assessed as having more than 99,000m of commercial floorspace, accommodating close to 200 businesses and an estimated 1,900 full time equivalent jobs (FTEs), and a further 5,000m of commercial development planned in the last phase, which should create a further 95 FTE posts.
+This suggests a job:person ratio of about 0.4, significantly higher (by more than 2/2 times) than that proposed for the North Dorchester extension.

-20 https://duchyofcornwall.org/assets/images/Poundbury_Impact_June_2018_update.pdf
+&lt;sup>20 https://duchyofcornwall.org/assets/images/Poundbury\Impact\June\2018\update.pdf

-Poundbury also has a regular 30 minute electric bus service (no. 6) that stops at the station, hospital, and town centre (although this does not operate on a Sunday) as well as being on the route of the 2 hourly X51 service that also connects to Bridport and the west.
+Poundbury also has a regular bus service (no. 6) that stops at the station, hospital, and town centre (although this does not operate on a Sunday) as well as being on the route of the X51 service that also connects to Bridport and the west and the no.10 Service that operates from Weymouth to Poundbury (Mansell Square).
 However sustaining an uneconomic bus service is not a long-term solution, and the commercial viability of any routes connecting the North Dorchester extension are likely to be challenging.
 The no. 6 service is currently subsidised through the S106 agreement relating to Poundbury.
-As recently as February 2021 the half hourly Blandford town bus (subsidised at a cost of £91,000 by Lidl as a condition of a planning permission) was withdrawn as the bus operator said it was unable to continue running it without funding21.
+As recently as February 2021 the half hourly Blandford town bus (subsidised at a cost of £91,000 by Lidl as a condition of a planning permission) was withdrawn as the bus operator said it was unable to continue running it without funding.